-See details in point 2c) above.
+See section 2.c) above.

 5. Risk control and management function

 Under the supervision of the Audit Committee or of a specialized committee of the Board of Directors, there will be an internal department of the Company in charge of the risk control and management function which will have the following duties: